skylight-hq/skylight.digital/pages/brand/identity/typography.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
 We keep our typography simple and easy to use.
 We primarily use Franklin Libre Semibold, Regular, and Light.
-Roboto Mono comes in more sparingly.
+We also use Roboto Mono from time to time, as needed.

 1. Pre-headline: Roboto Mono Regular
 2. Page title: Franklin Libre Semibold